-If you shop for fresh peaches at a farmer’s market or even in the produce section of a grocery store, then my guess is that you are probably like me, before I started working with Frog Hollow Farm, (of course!).
-I would carefully inspect each individual piece of fruit and select, what I believed was, the sweetest and most ready-to-eat from the rest, only to go home and find out how off the mark I was!
+If you shop for fresh peaches at a farmer’s market or even in the produce section of a grocery store, then my guess is that you are probably like me; that is "me" before I started working at Frog Hollow Farm.
+I would carefully inspect each individual piece of fruit and select those I believed were the sweetest and most ready-to-eat from the rest, only to go home and find out how off the mark I was!

 1. Color: This is important because you ought to know what you’re looking for!
 According to Farmer Al, “the real color you want to look for is the background color of the fruit and not the red, highlight.”
-According to him, the red color is deceptive because our brain is genetically evolved to think that the color red is delicious and sweet.
-He says, “Plant breeders have bred the color red into a lot of peaches grown around the world now-a-days because it helps sell the fruit.”
-The real color you want to look for is the yellow and it should be deep golden, not pale.
+The red color is deceptive because our brain is genetically evolved to think that the color red is delicious and sweet.
+He says, “Plant breeders have bred the color red into a lot of peaches grown around the world nowadays because it helps sell the fruit.”
+The real color you want to look for is yellow and it should be deep golden, not pale.